toyowata/nxp-legacy-lpc-mbed6/README.md

-# NXP legacy LPC target support for Mbed OS 6
+# NXP legacy LPC target support for Mbed OS 6 baremetal
 Custom target boards support for legacy NXP LPC series MCU

 # How to build and flash to target board